whitneyburton/portfolios/README.markdown

   * a blurb about what you did with your posse over the module
   * your favorite thing about the posse experience
   * how has your posse experience helped you grow as a professional?

-* Non evaluated projects: Sinatra CRUD, Tool Chest, Mix Master
+* Non evaluated projects: Rails Mini Project, Mix Master
- * Include what you learned/took away fromt he project.
+ * Include what you learned/took away from the project.
-* Peer evaluated projects:  Rails Mini Project
- * Include what you implemented for the extension day.
-And include a short description of what you built and what you took away/learned from this project.
-* Evaluated projects: Rush Hour, Little Shop
+* Evaluated projects: Rush Hour, Little Shop, Job Tracker
-* Assessments: mid-module, final
+* Assessments: Final
 * Professional Skills:
   * A recap of reflections from Gear Up
   * Company tracker with five companies of interest identified, including one point of contact for each company with contact information (email, blog, website, twitter, github)
   * Cold email at least one of those five companies from the company tracker
   * Two paragraph reflection on: